 Founded in 1997, the New York International Children’s Film Festival (NYICFF) has become a staple of the NYC animation scene.
 What started as a single weekend with a few screenings has blossomed into a massive, weeks long event featuring sold-out screenings of films both old and new, short and feature length, and animated and live-action, as well as workshops, Q&As with filmmakers, awards, and parties.
 They’ve just posted their full 2017 festival line-up, and I’m so excited for their animation offerings!
 I’ll be highlighting a few below.

 Of course with the year ending comes the slew of top-ten and year-end blog posts.
 It was certainly an impressive year for animation in terms of the sheer number of releases, and is only going to continue to increase as it becomes more and more accessible to people and companies globally.
 Though there are still issues and improvements needed in terms of representation on and off camera, treatment of works, and diversity of content and what stories get told, there are always things to celebrate and appreciate.
 I’m not going to go into large blurbs about these, as those longer posts/podcasts will slowly roll out in 2017.
-Here are my top 5 animated feature films of 2016:
+Here are my top 5 animated movies of 2016: